Privacy policy

 Inventory data:

-Meta, communication, and procedural data are categories that contain information about how data is processed, transmitted, and managed.
-Meta data, also known as data about data, includes information that describes the context, origin, and structure of other data.
-They can include information about the file size, creation date, author of a document, and change histories.
-Communication data records the exchange of information between users via various channels, such as email traffic, call logs, messages on social networks and chat histories, including the people involved, time stamps, and transmission channels.
-Procedural data describes the processes and operations within systems or organizations, including workflow documentation, logs of transactions and activities, and audit logs that are used to track and review operations.
+Meta, communication, and procedural data are categories that contain information about the manner in which data is processed, transmitted, and managed.
+Metadata, also known as data about data, includes information that describes the context, origin, and structure of other data.
+It may include information on file size, creation date, author of a document, and change histories.
+Communication data records the exchange of information between users via various channels, such as email traffic, call logs, messages in social networks, and chat histories, including the persons involved, timestamps, and transmission paths.
+Procedural data describes processes and workflows within systems or organizations, including workflow documentation, logs of transactions and activities, as well as audit logs used to trace and review operations.

 Usage data:

 Usage data refers to information that records how users interact with digital products, services, or platforms.
-This data includes a wide range of information that shows how users use applications, which features they prefer, how long they spend on specific pages, and which paths they use to navigate through an application.
-Usage data may also include frequency of use, time stamps of activities, IP addresses, device information, and location data.
-They are particularly valuable for analyzing user behavior, optimizing user experiences, personalizing content, and improving products or services.
-In addition, usage data plays a decisive role in identifying trends, preferences and potential problem areas within digital offerings
+This data includes a wide range of information showing how users use applications, which functions they prefer, how long they stay on certain pages, and which paths they use to navigate through an application.
+Usage data may also include frequency of use, timestamps of activities, IP addresses, device information, and location data.
+It is particularly valuable for analyzing user behavior, optimizing user experiences, personalizing content, and improving products or services.
+In addition, usage data plays a crucial role in identifying trends, preferences, and potential problem areas within digital offerings.

 Personal data:

-“Personal data” is any information relating to an identified or identifiable natural person (hereinafter “data subject”); an identifiable natural person is one who can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or to one or more special characteristics that express the physical, physiological, genetic, psychological, economic, are the cultural or social identity of that natural person.
+"Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie), or to one or more special characteristics that express the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 Profiles with user-related information:

-The processing of “profiles with user-related information”, or “profiles” for short, comprises any type of automated processing of personal data, which consists of using this personal data to analyze, evaluate or predict certain personal aspects relating to a natural person (depending on the type of profiling, this may include different information regarding demographics, behavior and interests, such as interaction with websites and their content, etc.) (e.g. interests in specific content or products, click behavior on a website or location).
+The processing of "profiles with user-related information", or "profiles" for short, includes any type of automated processing of personal data consisting of the use of such personal data to analyze, evaluate, or predict certain personal aspects relating to a natural person (depending on the type of profiling, this may include different information relating to demographics, behavior, and interests, such as interaction with websites and their content, etc.) (e.g. interests in certain content or products, click behavior on a website, or location).
 Cookies and web beacons are often used for profiling purposes.
-Log data: Log data is information about events or activities that have been logged on a system or network.
-This data typically includes information such as time stamps, IP addresses, user actions, error messages, and other details about the use or operation of a system.
-Log data is often used to analyze system issues, monitor security, or generate performance reports.

-Reach measurement (also known as web analytics) is used to evaluate the flow of visitors to an online offer and can include visitors' behavior or interests in certain information, such as the content of websites.
-With the help of reach analysis, operators of online offers can, for example, recognize at what time users visit their websites and what content they are interested in.
-This allows them, for example, to better adapt the content of the websites to the needs of their visitors.
-Pseudonymous cookies and web beacons are often used for audience analysis purposes to recognize returning visitors and thus obtain more detailed analyses of the use of an online offer.
-Tracking: We speak of “tracking” when the behavior of users can be traced across several online offerings.
-As a rule, behavioral and interest information with regard to the online offers used is stored in cookies or on servers of the providers of tracking technologies (so-called profiling).
-This information can then be used, for example, to show users advertisements that are likely to match their interests.
+Reach measurement (also referred to as web analytics) serves to evaluate visitor flows to an Online Offering and may include the behavior or interests of visitors in certain information, such as website content.
+With the help of reach analysis, operators of online offerings can, for example, identify at which times users visit their websites and which content they are interested in.
+This allows them, for example, to better adapt website content to the needs of their visitors.
+For the purposes of reach analysis, pseudonymous cookies and web beacons are often used to recognize returning visitors and thus obtain more precise analyses of the use of an Online Offering.

-“Responsible person” is the natural or legal person, authority, agency or other body which, alone or together with others, decides on the purposes and means of processing personal data.
+"Controller" means the natural or legal person, public authority, agency, or other body that, alone or jointly with others, determines the purposes and means of the processing of personal data.

-“Processing” means any process carried out with or without the aid of automated procedures or any such series of processes in connection with personal data.
-The term is broad and covers virtually any handling of data, whether collection, evaluation, storage, transmission or deletion.
+"Processing" means any operation or set of operations performed on personal data, whether or not by automated means.
+The term is broad and covers practically any handling of data, whether collection, evaluation, storage, transmission, or deletion.

 Target group formation:

-Target group building (English “custom audiences”) is when target groups are determined for advertising purposes, e.g. displaying advertisements.
-For example, based on a user's interest in specific products or topics on the Internet, it can be concluded that this user is interested in advertisements for similar products or the online shop in which he viewed the products.
-In turn, we speak of “lookalike audiences” (or similar target groups) when the content considered suitable is displayed to users whose profiles or interests presumably correspond to the users for whom the profiles were created.
-Cookies and web beacons are usually used for the purpose of creating custom audiences and lookalike audiences.
+Target group formation (English: "Custom Audiences") refers to the determination of target groups for advertising purposes, e.g. the display of advertisements.
+For example, on the basis of a user's interest in certain products or topics on the Internet, it may be inferred that this user is interested in advertisements for similar products or the online shop in which he or she viewed the products.
+"Lookalike Audiences" (or similar target groups) refers to cases in which content deemed suitable is displayed to users whose profiles or presumed interests correspond to the users for whom the profiles were created.
+Cookies and web beacons are generally used for the purposes of creating Custom Audiences and Lookalike Audiences.

-Created with free Datenschutz-Generator.de by Dr. Thomas Schwenke
+Created with the free Datenschutz-Generator.de by Dr. Thomas Schwenke